 Micromanagement and control, especially when the supervisor encroaches on direct reports with a parent’s ego, erodes rapport and trust.

-Anything that needs to be corrected should have been before appraisal time comes around.
+Anything that needs to be corrected should have been done before appraisal time comes around.

 And it should ensure a manager-report team effort.
 Then the end of reporting period can focus on professional development.